Developerayo/tsukuyomi-vscode-theme/README.md

 # How it looks 🔧

-Every colors where carefully selected from sugegestions from top Naruto / anime lovers who are engineers, and below is how tsukuyomi looks:
+Every color was carefully selected from suggestions from top Naruto/anime lovers who are engineers, and below is how Tsukuyomi looks:

 ## React
 > A JavaScript library for building user interfaces